xzbdmw/clasp.nvim/README.md

 ```
 ## Limitations

-If you use have multiple cursors, make sure you call `wrap` in normal mode.
+If you have multiple cursors, make sure you call `wrap` in normal mode.

 ## License